Daskiworks/ghwatch/README.md

   * Donate small amount to the developer - In App payment
   * Report a Bug
   * Add Feature request

+###Preferences persistence
+* All important preferences (but no GitHub authentication details) are stored in Google cloud to be restored after device reset or on new device - **new in 1.10**

 Changelog
 ---------